-Students withdrawing from the university and seeking tuition refunds shall notify the Academic Department of their intention to withdraw in writing by using the Change of Status form requesting the dropping/withdrawing from the University.
+Students withdrawing from the university and seeking tuition refunds shall notify the Academic

+Department of their intention to withdraw in writing by using the Change of Status form requesting the dropping/withdrawing from the University.
 Nonattendance does not reduce or alter a student's financial obligation to the university.
 Atlantis University refund policy will apply.
 The last day of actual attendance will be used for refund purposes.
-A student who withdraws within the allowable deadline for students to drop is prior to the last two weeks of the end of the course, will earn a grade of "WU", Withdrawn from the University which will be reflected on the students' transcripts.
-If students discontinue their course enrollment beyond the allowable timelines, they will receive zeroes for all missing assignment, and will earn a final course grade of A through F that is commensurate with the accumulated total for all course work.
+Early Drop (ED) grades assigned to withdrawn courses are not used in the calculation of the student's GPA.
+Late Drop (LD) grades will be used in the calculation of the student's GPA.